nutshellcrm/join-the-team/internship-take-home.md

 To start, **we ask all candidates** to answer the following questions.
 A paragraph or two each is probably about right:

 1. What's your proudest achievement?
 It can be from work, school, a side project, or something unrelated to tech.
 We're interested in knowing about what you think is noteworthy and motivating.
-2. Tell us about an interesting work-related book, article, or presentation that you saw recently.
+2. Tell us about an interesting school or work-related book, article, or presentation that you saw recently.
 Tell us why, give us a recommendation, and sell us on it!
 3. From what you’ve seen on our web site, write about who Nutshell’s customers are, and what problems they’re looking to solve.
 4. Tell us about the last time you had to reconsider a closely-held opinion.
 What caused your change in thinking?